kwhitejr/homepage/content/blog/aws-solutions-architect-cribsheet/index.md

 - Supports everything CloudFormation supports (is a Super Set of CF).
 - Can run serverless applications locally with SAM Local (lambda only) with Docker.
 - Can package and deploy with Code Deploy
+- Trivia
+  - List Stacks command enables you to get a list of any of the stacks you have created (even those which have been **deleted up to 90 days**).
+You can use an option to filter results by stack status, such as CREATE_COMPLETE and DELETE_COMPLETE.
+The AWS CloudFormation list-stacks command returns summary information about any of the running or deleted stacks, including the name, stack identifier, template, and status.

 ### Elastic Container Service (ECS)
 - Containers